SimLab: A Platform for Simulation-based Evaluation of Conversational Information Access Systems: Discussion and Conclusion

-The proposed platform, SimLab, presents opportunities for various stakeholders, including researchers, practitioners, and educators in the fields of user simulation and conversational information access.
-This section discusses some of these opportunities and some of the challenges that come with them.
+In this work, we have introduced SimLab, a cloud-based platform facilitating simulation-based evaluation of conversational information access systems.
+It aims to provide a centralized solution to benchmark both conversational systems and user simulators in a controlled and reproducible environment.
+SimLab presents opportunities for various stakeholders, including researchers, practitioners, and educators in the fields of user simulation and CIA.
+We conclude by discussing some of these opportunities and their associated challenges.

-\paragraph{Accelerating research.} By serving as a common platform for evaluating both systems and user simulators, SimLab can be expected to accelerate collaborative research progress in the fields of user simulation and conversational information access.
-Indeed, facilitating experimentation in these fields allows researchers and practitioners to investigate new metrics tailored to conversational information access scenarios as well as different types of systems.
-For example, one can compare the performances of conversational agents with different interaction styles, e.g., template- vs. generative-based.
-Furthermore, the generalizability of the systems can be studied as more tasks and application domains are added to the platform.
-All of this promotes a cycle of continuous improvement and refinement in which progress is driven by findings from community experiments.
-The main challenge here is to ensure that we can support a wide range of scenarios and systems, while minimizing the constraints on the users and remaining user-friendly.
-Moreover, the data collected during the experiments can be used to create new synthetic datasets for future development and evaluation of conversational systems and user simulators.
-Note that the release of these datasets should be done with caution to avoid poor quality, harmful and/or biased data~\citep{Soudani:2024:arXiv}.
+\paragraph{Accelerating Research.} SimLab facilitates experimentation in the fields of user simulation and CIA, allowing stakeholders to investigate new metrics tailored to CIA scenarios as well as different types of systems.
+For example, one can compare the performance of conversational agents with different interaction styles (e.g., template- vs. generative-based) and their generalizability to different tasks and application domains.
+It promotes a continuous improvement and refinement cycle in which progress is driven by findings from community experiments.
+The main challenge is supporting a wide range of scenarios and systems, while minimizing the constraints on the users and remaining user-friendly.
+Moreover, the data collected during the experiments can be used to create new synthetic datasets for future research, although their release should be done with caution to avoid disseminating poor quality, harmful and/or biased data~\citep{Soudani:2024:arXiv}.